-The Human Success Project allows adults, who, for whatever reason, were unable to finish their high school education, to earn their high school diplomas rather than a general education degree (GED) certificate.
+The Human Success Project allows adults, who, for whatever reason, were unable to finish their high school education, to earn their high school diplomas rather than a High School Equivalency (HSE) certificate.
 The Human Success Project is administered through the Counseling Center.

 The Human Success Project is designed for adults, 18 years or older, who have completed at least three years of high school credits.
 Participants take courses at the College that will transfer back to the high school to satisfy high school graduation credits.
 The high school evaluates the credits earned through the Human Success Project before it awards the high school diploma.
 Contact the Counseling Center for more information at 708-596-2000, ext.
 2306.